mlverse/logo/README.md

 Multiverse Logo
 ================

-Just a project that generates the ‘miltiverse’ logo.
+Just a project that generates the ‘multiverse’ logo.

 ``` r
 library(tidyverse)